eduk8s-labs/lab-spring-boot-k8s-getting-started/workshop/content/exercises/step3.md

 kubectl create service clusterip demo --tcp=8080:8080 --dry-run -o=yaml >> deployment.yaml
 ```

-You can open up the YAML in the IDE and have a <span class="editor_link" data-file="/home/eduk8s/exercises/demo/deployment.yaml">squint at it</span>.
-You can edit it if you like, or you can just apply it:
+You can <span class="editor_link" data-file="/home/eduk8s/exercises/demo/deployment.yaml">open up the YAML in the IDE</span> and have a look at it.
+You can edit it there, or you can just apply it from the command line:

 ```execute
 kubectl apply -f deployment.yaml